3rd Foreign Infantry Regiment: Vietnam and Algeria

 When combat intensified, on 25 July 1948, the battle of Phu Tong Hoa took place.
 A company of 3 REI led by Captain Cardinal resisted heroically and held the line for 9 hours against non-stop assaults of the Viet Minh.
-In 1950, chef de battalion commander Forget and the entire 3rd battalion disappeared at Cao Bằng on route colonial 4 in a traditional Foreign Legion battlefield.
+In 1950, chef de battalion commander Forget and the entire 3rd battalion was destroyed (either killed, or missing, with 140 captured and only 12 survivors) at Cao Bằng on route colonial 4 in a traditional Foreign Legion battlefield.
 Nevertheless, the regiment was still engaged in combat at Đông Khê, Bac Khan and Điện Biên Phủ in 1954.
 The regiment had already lost the equivalent of five battalions in Indochina.
 With four new citations, the 3rd Foreign Infantry Regiment obtained a fourragère with ribbon colors of the Médaille militaire, and with colors of the ribbon of the croix de guerre des théâtres d'opérations extérieures.
 In the Indochina campaign, the regiment had lost 77 officers, 364 NCOs, 3,396 other ranks: a total of 3,837 Legionnaires.

 In December 1954, the regiment disembarked at Bône in Algeria.
 The regiment was put in charge of the difficult sector of Aures Nementchas.
 Following the departure of the 3rd battalion for Madagascar, in 1957, the regiment intervened specially in the north and along the Tunisian dam.
 In 1962, the regiment was based in Madagascar, at Diego Suarez, where its members adapted to the tropical surroundings.